bluedynamics/cdk8s-plone-backend/README.md

 - [ ] Start Varnish
     - [ ] deployment
+        - [ ] do not depend on backend/front end to be  up, but configure to deliver from cache if possible.
     - [ ] service
     - [ ] pdb
     - [ ] lifecycle checks (readiness, liveness)